How to Edit Photos Using Less Time and Effort in Lightroom Classic

 • set sharpening

 The adjustments listed above are edits I’m doing to every single photo I edit.
 No exceptions.
-Because many of these adjustments affect other adjustments, doing them in this order leaves the least room for unpredictability.
+Because many of these adjustments affect other adjustments, doing them in this order leaves the least for unpredictability.

 For example, if I set my saturation to where I’d like it before adjusting the contrast, then when I adjust contrast, this will affect my saturation, causing me to once again have to adjust the saturation.
 This is why sticking to the same order of adjustments is crucial to saving time in your photo-editing workflow.